temuller/hostphot/README.md

 ```

 ## What's new!
+v2.9.0
+* Fixing issue when applying/propagating common-mask parameters (e.g. from a coadd) to other images
+* Updated error propagation for Legacy Survey with inverse-variance maps (using it as a weight mask now)
+* Bumping up the DR version of VIKING and VIDEO for VISTA
 v2.8.0
 * Fix SED plotting with negative or too large values/errors, and improve plotting aesthetics
 * Fix problem downloading some 2MASS images giving internal server error (no image overlap)